 Calculating crime rates involves dividing the size of the population by the number of reported crimes in the area.
 This equation may put small towns ahead of large cities when comparing crime rates.
 One source says small towns in Wyoming like Wheatland, Jackson, Riverton, and Douglas are more dangerous than cities like Cheyenne.

 According to FBI crime statistics for 2014, the cities of Cheyenne and Casper have nearly identical crime.
 Both have populations of about 60,000 and more than 80 reports of violent crime as well as about 4 rapes and 2 murders or non-negligent homicides as well as over 1,600 property crimes.
 Douglas has 6,500 residents, and in 2014 reported 27 reports of violent crimes, 3 rapes and 200 property crimes (no murders or non-negligent homicides).

-The state Division of Criminal Investigation maintains criminal history records on individuals.
+The state Division of Criminal Investigation maintains Wyoming criminal records on individuals.
 These records may be searched for a fee with submission of fingerprints.
 Similar results may be obtained through a search on RecordsFinder.com.